matthewegyed/3155/README.md

 5. You must identify any potential cases of evaluation that the language designers failed to specify (recommend doing this while working on the above tasks)

 ### The following were not identified by the language designers
+* For the **`ManyExprs`** case, it is not explicitly stated in the language specification if it should evaluate to ERROR or if it should evaluate to an empty ManyVals if given an empty list of expressions.
+Our implementation chooses to evaluate to an empty list of values, thus implicitly defining that an empty ManyExprs is valid, since it doesn't return an error.
 * **`_YOUR_SOLUTION_HERE_`**